Tired-Fox/TEDDecor/README.md

 </p>

 <p align="center" style="bold">
-  See <a href="./examples/TED/basics.py" title="Docs" target="_blank">examples/TED/basics.py</a> to see how TED could be used along with seeing theoutputs.
+  See <a href="./examples/TED/basics.py" title="Docs" target="_blank">examples/TED/basics.py</a> to see how TED could be used along with seeing the outputs.
 <p>